Team USA basketball: 2019 FIBA World Cup roster, schedule, TV info, where players went to college | NCAA.com

 2019 FIBA World Cup: Team USA schedule, TV times

 Team USA scheduled five exhibition games before traveling to Shanghai, China to participate in the FIBA World Cup.
-Here is the full exhibition schedule and results:
+Here was the full exhibition schedule and results:

 - Aug.
 9: USA Blue 97, USA White 78 (Las Vegas, Nev.) | Box score | Highlights